To promote the educational achievement and welfare of Cared for Children.

-All these groups are said to be ‘Looked After Children’ (LAC).
-They may be looked after by our local authority or may be in the care of another authority but living in ours.
+All these groups are said to be ‘Cared for Children’ (CARED FOR CHILDREN).
+They may be Cared for by our local authority or may be in the care of another authority but living in ours.

-Are no longer looked after by a local authority in England and Wales (as defined by the Children Act 1989 or Part 6 of the Social Services and Well 2 An ‘eligible’ child is a child who is looked-after, aged 16 or 17 and has been looked after by a local being (Wales) Act 2014) because they are the subject of an adoption, special guardianship or child arrangements order; or were adopted from ‘state care’ outside England and Wales.
+Are no longer Cared for by a local authority in England and Wales (as defined by the Children Act 1989 or Part 6 of the Social Services and Well 2 An ‘eligible’ child is a child who is looked-after, aged 16 or 17 and has been Cared for by a local being (Wales) Act 2014) because they are the subject of an adoption, special guardianship or child arrangements order; or were adopted from ‘state care’ outside England and Wales.
 ‘State care’ is care provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society.

-The Link School aims to promote the educational attainment and achievement and Welfare of Looked After Children.
+The Link School aims to promote the educational attainment and achievement and Welfare of Cared for Children.

-The Designated Persons for Looked After Children are;
+The Designated Persons for Cared for Children are;

 Wendy Ellison – Designated Person